ciscoheat/haxedci-example/README.md

 # DCI in Haxe
 [Haxe](http://haxe.org) is a nice multiplatform language which enables a full DCI implementation.
 This repository is a supplement to the [haxedci](https://github.com/ciscoheat/haxedci) library, having a larger example ready for download.

 This document is supposed to give you an introduction to DCI, as well as describing the library usage.
-At the end you can find multiple DCI resources for further exploration.
+At the end you'll find multiple DCI resources for further exploration.

 ## Short introduction
 DCI stands for Data, Context, Interaction.
 One of the key aspects of DCI is to separate what a system *is* (data) from what it *does* (function).
 Data and function has very different rates of change so they should be separated, not as it currently is, put in classes together.